Car-Following Models: A Multidisciplinary Review: Learning-based Models

 \subsubsection{Machine Learning Model}

 With the availability of high-resolution vehicle trajectory data and the rampant development of machine learning (ML) algorithms and tools, several high-accuracy machine learning and deep learning algorithms have been developed.
-Kehtarnavaz et al.\cite{1998_Kehtarnavaz_Groswold_Miller_Lascoe} developed a time-delay neural network (TDNN) autonomous vehicle following module to replace a conventional proportional and derivative/proportional and integral (PD/PI) controller and implemented it on actual vehicles.
+Kehtarnavaz et al. \cite{1998_Kehtarnavaz_Groswold_Miller_Lascoe} developed a time-delay neural network (TDNN) autonomous vehicle following module to replace a conventional proportional and derivative/proportional and integral (PD/PI) controller and implemented it on actual vehicles.
 Panwai and Dia \cite{2007_Panwai_Dia} developed a neural agent car-following model for mapping perceptions to actions.
 They compared the speed and position of individual vehicles from data to model output trajectory profiles.
 Khodayari et al. \cite{2012_Khodayari_Ghaffari_Kazemi_Braunstingl} developed an Artificial Neural Network (ANN) to simulate and predict the car-following behavior based on the driver-vehicle unit's reaction delay, and input parameters include relative speed, relative distance, and follower's speed.
 Zheng et al. \cite{2013_Zheng_Suzuki_Fujita} developed ANN to output the following vehicle’s speed by considering the driver–vehicle reaction delay in relative speed and acceleration, the gap, and the vehicle's speed.
 Wei and Liu \cite{2013_Wei_Liu} proposed a Support Vector Machine approach to investigate the asymmetric characteristics of car-following behavior and its impact on traffic flow evolution.
 The Support Vector Machine model takes space headway, velocity, and relative speed as the inputs and the output is the follower's speed.
 Another study \cite{2015_Papathanasopoulou_Antoniou} proposed a data-driven locally weighted regression approach for optimizing car-following model estimation by applying an existing technique and calibrated using instrumented vehicles in Naples, Italy.
-Cheng et al. \cite{2018_Yang_Zhu_Liu_Wu_Ran} developed a hybrid method by integrating theoretical-based and machine-learning models to obtain better accuracy while maintaining the physical meaning.
-Kamjoo et al. \cite{2022_Kamjoo_Saedi_Zockaie_Ghamami_Gates_Talebpour} implemented Support Vector Machine and Long-Short-Term-Memory (LSTM) models to investigate the winter operation's impact on car-following behavior, showing that the presence of snowplows leads to significantly different car-following behaviors.
+The gradient boosting of regression tree (GBRT) algorithm \cite{2018_Dabiri_Abbas} was applied to NGSIM data to develop a car-following model that outperforms traditional GHR models in capturing the motion characteristics of successive vehicles, using cross-validation and sensitivity analysis for parameter tuning.
+Yang et al. \cite{2018_Yang_Zhu_Liu_Wu_Ran} developed a hybrid method by integrating theoretical-based and machine-learning models to obtain better accuracy while maintaining the physical meaning.
+Kamjoo et al. A Gaussian Process Regression Approach \cite{2021_Soldevila} to model individual longitudinal driving behaviors by integrating parametric and non-parametric methods, enhancing predictions with large data sets and adapting to new variables without changing the model structure. \cite{2022_Kamjoo_Saedi_Zockaie_Ghamami_Gates_Talebpour} implemented Support Vector Machine and Long-Short-Term-Memory (LSTM) models to investigate the winter operation's impact on car-following behavior, showing that the presence of snowplows leads to significantly different car-following behaviors.